ajshajib/RegalJumper/README.md

 Run the notebooks in the following order:

 1. Stage 1 reduction
-2. Stage 2 reduction (on stage 1 output)
+2. Stage 2 reduction (on stage 1 output, not necessary if cal files are downloaded from MAST)
 3. Run NSClean
 4. Stage 2 reduction (on NSClean-ed stage 1 output)
-5. Stage 3 reduction (on stage 2 output)
+5. Stage 3 reduction (on NSClean-ed stage 2 output)